Abdullah9431/COUNTING-DIVIDED-REAL-ESTATE-RECURSIVELY/README.md

          the color hierarchy is:
          bg e l n g h m f c b d a

-NOTE: it is forbidden to import/use other libraries or open files
-      except the one indicated

 NOTE: The test system recognizes recursion ONLY if the recursive
       function/method is defined in the outermost level.
 DO NOT define the recursive function within another function/method